 If the pass is lost or mislaid- the student can obtain a temporary bus pass, lasting two weeks only, from the School Office.
-Encourage them to come down in plenty of time-and to not leave it until the last minute as office staff have to seek permission from Passenger Transport Unit before a temporary pass can be issued to the pupil.
-It costs £15 to have the pass replaced-please encourage your child to take good care of it.
+Encourage them to come down in plenty of time so a temporary pass can be issued from the office.
+It costs £15 to have the pass replaced- please encourage your child to take good care of it.
 Payment for a lost pass is made directly to Wiltshire Council.
 The bus and taxi drivers can refuse to allow access to their vehicle if the pupil does not have a valid pass.